openshift-labs/cloud-native-katacoda/scenarios/microservice-spring-boot/01-maven-project.md

 The database is configured using the Spring application configuration file which is located at **src/main/resources/application.properties**.
-Examine this file to see the database connection details and note that an in-memory H2 database is used in this lab for local development and will be replaced with a PostgreSQL database in the following labs.
+Examine this file to see the database connection details and note that an in-memory H2 database is used in this scenario for local development and will be replaced with a PostgreSQL database in the following scenarios.
 Be patient!
 More on that later.

 You can use Maven to make sure the skeleton project builds successfully.